huafu/ember-google-map/README.md

 An Ember addon to include a google-map Ember friendly component in your apps.
 See a bare simple demo [there](http://huafu.github.io/ember-google-map/).

-**This is a work in progress, plan is to handle other tools provided by Google-map API.**

 [![NPM](https://nodei.co/npm/ember-google-map.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/ember-google-map/)